July 30, 2018

 With A-listers like Queen Bey and Hemsworth junior touting their vegan credentials and even the most ardent carnivore reducing their meat consumption, 2018 is the year the vegan trend hit hard.

-Whether you’re a committed carrot-cruncher or carni-craving bloodhound, here are the game-changing veggie-veering restaurants leading the way in New York, London and Tokyo.
-Green truly is the new black, baby...
+Whether you’re a committed carrot-cruncher or carni-craving bloodhound, you'll find veggie-veering restaurants listed in the New York, London and Tokyo guides.
+Here are a few of the game changers: green truly is the new black, baby...

 The health-conscious Gothamite go-to, this relaxed rustic-chic LA-import is known for its health-boosting elixir shots and avo toast, but it’s a great veggie all-rounder.
 Alongside a long list of cold-pressed juices and power smoothies is an extensive brek-brunch-lunch-dinner menu, featuring updates on the classics with gluten- and carb-free options aplenty.
 Cauliflower pizza, perhaps?